ggeorgovassilis/spring-rest-invoker/README.md

 }
 ```

-which will post a JSON object similar to this:
+which will POST a JSON object similar to:

 ```javascript
 {